SpenserKao/article_API/README.md

 ## Wish list
 - Move articles data from file to MongoDB
 - Integrate Selenium + Ginkgo + Gomock for automated web application test
+- Upon closure of the API application, the executioner should be asked whether to save the recent addition of article(s), very likely through "POST" act, back to data file **_articles.json_**.